Product related deaths

 Civil Aviation Authority

-Concerns summary Current regulations for Crash Resistant Fuel Systems (CRFS) in rotorcraft are inadequate, failing to mandate retrofits or provide a public register.
+Concerns summary (AI summary) Current regulations for Crash Resistant Fuel Systems (CRFS) in rotorcraft are inadequate, failing to mandate retrofits or provide a public register.
 This leaves a high risk of post-crash fires and prevents informed public decision-making.